ParallelMaths/parallel/pages/8-14-ada-lovelace.md

 ::: problem id=5_1 marks=2
 ![](/resources/8-14-ada-lovelace/5-ada-puzzle.png){image align="right"}
 __5.1.__ The drawing below was made with a single line.
-In other words, the pencil was placed on the paper, it never left the paper until the drawing was complete, and at no time did the pencil go over any line that had previously been drawn.
+In other words, the pencil was placed on the paper, it never left the paper until the drawing was complete, and at no time did the pencil go back over any line that had previously been drawn.
 Where might the drawing have begun?

 * [ ] A
 * [ ] B